h-0-0/h-0-0.github.io/_posts/2024-01-11-BinaryNCE.md

 What we'll do is just add ‘c’ as a parameter of our model and estimate it along with all our other parameters (and will now use $$\theta$$ to refer to our new set of parameters), making the model self-normalising.

-We will talk more about assumptions needed for this to work later (in ranking NCE).
+We will talk more about assumptions needed for this to work in the next blog post of this series.

 So <span style="color:green;"> assuming that we can infer the normalizing constant</span> we no longer need to compute $$Z(\alpha)$$ anymore!

+But ... you may be asking, why can't we take the self-normalizing assumption and then just apply MLE?
+The reason is that we can make the likelihood arbitrarily large by making c arbitrarily large.
+So ... let's find out how we can make this work with Binary-NCE!

 ## Side-stepping the problem (where the noise comes in)
 Fitting $$p_{m}(\cdot ; \theta)$$ directly can be difficult if our model and data is complex and high-dimensional.
 Let’s not do this and instead try maximise a statistic that is easier to compute but achieves the same thing.
 Let: